-Every year, Alert Fund receives many requests to find special and important actions and projects organized by youth activists all over the world.
-In addition, there are also projects, which did not request funding from us, but which the Alert board greatly admire.
+Every year, Alert Fund receives many requests to find special and important actions organized by youth activists all over the world.
+In addition, there are also actions, which did not request funding from us, but which the Alert board greatly admire.
 We want to encourage these groups to continue their actions and, therefore, a few times a year, we present groups with the Most Valued Protest (MVP) Award, worth €1,000. – Euros.

 Read more about our previous winners below: